 What to Do If You Can’t Remove Oil Filter

-If the oil filter cannot be unscrewed by hand, you can offer to try to make it a person who has more strength.
-In extreme cases, frankly, even strongly “stuck” oil filter is possible without any extra tweaks.
-You can use one of the methods described below, if your oil filter stuck:
+If the oil filter cannot be unscrewed by hand here is the time you can offer to try to make it a person who has more strength.
+In extreme cases, frankly, even a strongly “stuck” oil filter is possible without any extra tweaks.
+You can use one of the methods described below if your oil filter stuck: